This world-class ski resort offers families unique adventures both on and off the slopes.

 KidTripster Tip: If you’re looking for an evening activity, tubing isn’t it!
 The tube park is only open until 6 p.m. daily.

 Canadian Wilderness Adventures offers a chance to take part in a favorite Canadian pastime: snowmobiling.
 You’re picked up in Whistler Village and driven about 30-minutes away to a site in the Callaghan Valley.
-I think that this activity is best done with family members, 19 years old and up, because that’s how old you need to be to actually drive.
+I think that this activity is best done with family members who are 19 years old and up, because that’s how old you need to be to actually drive.
 From my experience, kids don’t make good passengers; the ride is usually around two hours long and without the heated, front hand grips, kids can get very cold.
 Callaghan Cruiser cost: Single driver $117; Sharing rider $88; Youth (under 12) Free with a paying adult.

 KidTripster Tip: Opt for a daytime tour when temperatures are likely to be warmer and dress for the conditions.

 You also can experience the Callaghan Valley via dog sled with Canadian Wilderness Adventures.
 Join your professional musher in harnessing and staging the dogs, learn dog sledding commands, and learn how to handle a dog sled.
-It's possible that older teens could mush the dogs for part of the journey.
+It's possible for older teens to mush the dogs for part of the journey.
 Along the way, you’ll stop at an abandoned trapper’s camp on Totem Lake and learn about the history of Canadian fur trappers.
 The ride itself is pretty mellow and best suited to younger families.
 Cost: 2 Adults (or teen and adult) $294; 2 Adults with Youth (under 12) $367.

 If you’re looking for a different way to experience the mountain, consider a snowshoeing tour with The Adventure Group (TAG).
 If you can walk, you can snowshoe.
 You’ll take a gondola up the mountain and then detour off the slopes to a trail through an old growth area of Douglas firs, cedars, and hemlocks.
 While it’s picturesque, know that you won’t experience any wide vistas, as it’s too wooded.
 Kids need to be at least 6 years old.
 This tour is a great option if you’re traveling with grandparents.
 If you’re going with teens, bump up to an immediate tour, even if you have no experience; the beginner tour is pretty slow-moving.
 Cost: Youth (6-12) $36 ; Adult $66.